Electrical ballast: Preheating

-This technique uses a combination filament–cathode at each end of the lamp in conjunction with a mechanical or automatic (bi-metallic or electronic) switch that initially connect the filaments in series with the ballast to preheat them.
+This technique uses a combination filament–cathode at each end of the lamp in conjunction with a mechanical or automatic (bi-metallic or electronic) switch that initially connects the filaments in series with the ballast to preheat them.
 When filaments are disconnected, an inductive pulse from the ballast starts the lamp.
 This system is described as "Preheat" in North America and "Switch Start" in the UK, and has no specific description in the rest of the world.
 This system is common in 200–240 V countries (and for 100–120 V lamps up to about 30 watts).

 Although an inductive pulse makes it more likely that the lamp will start when the starter switch opens, it is not actually necessary.
 The ballast in such systems can equally be a resistor.
 A number of fluorescent lamp fittings used a filament lamp as the ballast in the late 1950s through to the 1960s.
 Special lamps were manufactured that were rated at 170 volts and 120 watts.
-The lamp had a thermal starter built into the 4 pin base.
-The power requirements were much larger than using an inductive ballast (though the consumed current was the same), but the warmer light from the lamp type of ballast was often preferred by users particularly in a domestic environment.
+The lamp had a thermal starter built into the 4-pin base.
+The power requirements were much larger than using an inductive ballast (though the consumed current was the same), but the warmer light from the lamp-type ballast was often preferred by users, particularly in a domestic environment.

-Resistive ballasts were the only type that was usable when the only supply available to power the fluorescent lamp was DC.
-Such fittings used the thermal type of starter (mostly because they had gone out of use long before the glow starter was invented), but it was possible to include a choke in the circuit whose sole purpose was to provide a pulse on opening of the starter switch to improve starting.
+Resistive ballasts were used with direct current (DC) supplies.
+These fittings used the thermal type of starter, and may also have included a choke in the circuit to provide a pulse on opening of the starter switchfor imporved starting.
 DC fittings were complicated by the need to reverse the polarity of the supply to the tube each time it started.
 Failure to do so vastly shortened the life of the tube.

 Instant start

 An instant start ballast does not preheat the electrodes, instead using a relatively high voltage (~600 V) to initiate the discharge arc.
-It is the most energy efficient type, but yields the fewest lamp-start cycles, as material is blasted from the surface of the cold electrodes each time the lamp is turned on.
+It is the most energy-efficient type, but yields the fewest lamp-start cycles, as material is blasted from the surface of the cold electrodes each time the lamp is turned on.
 Instant-start ballasts are best suited to applications with long duty cycles, where the lamps are not frequently turned on and off.
 Although these were mostly used in countries with 100-120 volt mains supplies (for lamps of 40 W or above), they were briefly popular in other countries because the lamp started without the flicker of switch start systems.
 The popularity was short lived because of the short lamp life.